-There are four buttons up in the interface:
+There are three buttons up in the interface:

-The bell indicates if there are any active alarms in the system, the icon with multiple bells indicates if there are any active alarms for any companions and the letter shows if there are any new notes.
+The bell indicates if there are any active alarms in the system, and the letter shows if there are any new notes.
 The hand indicates that there are manually overridden channels, and is only shown if there are.
 By clicking on these, you will be directed to more detailed information.